openfun/richie/UPGRADE.md

 ## Unreleased

+- The template tags related to placeholders were refactored to fix ghost placeholders.
+This change impacts the use of template tags in all templates:
+  * The `fragment_course_content.html` template is removed and its content is inserted directly in the `course_detail.html` and `course_run_detail.html` templates, using the `placeholder` template tag for the former and the `show_placeholder` template tag for the latter;
+  * The `get_page_placeholder` template tag is removed and replaced either by `placeholder` when it is used on its own page and `show_placeholder` when it is used on another page;
+  * The `get_placeholder_plugins` template tag is replaced by a new `get_page_plugins` template tag when it is used on another page than the placeholder's own page.
 - This release changes names for ElasticSearch indices.
 Unless they explicitly use `RICHIE_ES_INDICES_PREFIX` setting to replicate the previous behavior (by setting it to `"richie"`), all users will have to regenerate all ElasticSearch indices (can be done by running the `bootstrap_elasticsearch` command).
 - If you override the `courses/cms/blogpost_list.html` template and want to benefit from the display of news-related categories on top of the page, you need to add the new markup and css.
 - All occurences of the `form_factor` variable have been renamed to `variant` for clarity.